vrtmrz/livesync-bridge/readme.md

 ```

 2. Open the config file dat/config.sample.json, edit and save to
-   dat/config.json. (storage folder have to start with "data/" to be in the volume)
+   dat/config.json.
+(The storage folder has to start with "data/" to be in the volume)

 3. Simply run like this.
 ```bash